Gaumont: New growth

 Between 1974 and 2000, the production division achieved numerous successes, producing and distributing French films that went on to become cult classics, such as the trilogy "Now Where Did the 7th Company Get to ?" which parodies the total defeat of French troops against German troops during the beginning of the Second World War, the first films of Luc Besson, which were shot in English and most of them with an American cast, such as Subway, Léon the Professional, The Big Blue, The Fifth Element or even La Femme Nikita.
 Gaumont also produces a huge number of cult comedies in France, notably La Chèvre, Les Visiteurs, Le Grand Blond avec Une Chaussure noire ans Le retour du Grand Blond and The Dinner Game ("Le Dîner de Cons") not to be confused with the American remake "Dinner for Schmucks" which is not produced by Gaumont and which received negative feedback.

 In this period, Gaumont bought shares in some media assets.
 In 1978, the company became the part-owner of a US cable channel, Telefrance USA, followed in 1981 by a share in Le Point, a conservative magazine.
 In 1983, its US cable outlet ceased due to a lack of an interested buyer, while at the same time, the company was reporting losses, causing the shutdown of its Italian branch (due to the emergence of private television stations) as well as the sale of its Brazilian branch.
 In 1986, it was part of the Gilbert Gross-led consortium that set up TV6, the channel closed down after one year on air due to the complex political scenario after the 1986 legislative elections, where the two new channels (the other being La Cinq) were granted without a legal tender.
 Gaumont's share in Le Point, by then at over 80%, was sold to Générale Occidentale in September 1993.

+From 1980 to the end of the 1990s, Gaumont became, for the first time in its history, the leading Frenchand even European film producer, surpassing the other French historical group Pathé.

+Francis Veber, famous director and screenwriter who worked with Gaumont.

+Luc Besson, famous director and screenwriter who worked exclusively with Gaumont until the year 2000.

+At the end of the 1990s, faced with several underperformances, combined with the departure of Luc Besson, who at the time was the most profitable director for Gaumont and French cinema (and who left to found his company EuropaCorp, which still exists), as well as the retirement of Francis Veber (very important comedy director), and then in 2000 the death of one of the company’s most important producers, Alain Poiré, Gaumont experienced a reversal of fortune and lost its leading position.
+This decline occurred alongside the resurgence of its historic competitor Pathé, which regained strong momentum in cinema exhibition, production, and distribution, while StudioCanal also increased its influence.
+Nevertheless, Gaumont remains one of the major studios in French and European cinema and has gradually managed to recover from this period of crisis.